-A unified Jewish state with it's capital at Jerusalem is not established until the time of King David around 1000 BCE.
+A unified Jewish state with a capital at Jerusalem is not established until the time of King David around 1000 BCE.
 The first Temple in Jerusalem is built by David's son and successor, Solomon.
-At the end of the 6th Century BCE Jerusalem is captured by Nebuchadnezzar, the king of Babylon.
-The Temple is destroyed and the Israelites are sent into their first exile, many settling in Babylon.
+Jerusalem is captured by Nebuchadnezzar, the king of Babylon, at the end of the 6th Century BCE.
+The Temple is destroyed and the Israelites are sent into their first exile.
+Many settle in Babylon.

 Jewish nationalists revolt against Roman rule in CE 66.
-After four years Jerusalem is again captured by the Romans and the Temple is again destroyed, beginning the second exile of the Jews.
+Four years later, Jerusalem is again captured by the Romans and the Temple is again destroyed, beginning the second exile of the Jews.
 Many will eventually settle in Europe.

 Palestine is conquered by Arab-Muslims in the year 638.
 Jerusalem is designated as the third holiest place in Islam, second only to Mecca and Medina, and the Dome of the Rock is built on the site of the destroyed Temple.
 In 1516 the Ottoman Empire occupies the region.

 By 1880 there are fewer than 25,000 Jews living in Palestine, while the total world population of Jews is estimated at 10 million.

 Meanwhile, the Zionist movement begins to grow among the Jewish community in Europe.
 The movement is largely secular in nature.
 Its prime goal is the creation of a Jewish nation-state in Palestine.
 Funds are set up to buy land and Jewish resettlement is encouraged.
 By the start of the First World War there are around 85,000 Jews in Palestine, comprising about 12% of the total population.